eclipse-iceoryx/iceoryx2/doc/release-notes/iceoryx2-unreleased.md

 * [#1776](https://github.com/eclipse-iceoryx/iceoryx2/issues/1776) Rename AtomicCopy::__for_each_field() to for_each_field()
 * [#1845](https://github.com/eclipse-iceoryx/iceoryx2/issues/1845) Reduce imports for usage of the `semantic_string` macro
 * [#1853](https://github.com/eclipse-iceoryx/iceoryx2/issues/1853) Improve error message in static asserts
-* [#1891](https://github.com/eclipse-iceoryx/iceoryx2/issues/1891) Rename the tunnel to gateway and move its crates from `iceoryx2-services/` to a top-level `iceoryx2-gateway/` directory
+* [#1891](https://github.com/eclipse-iceoryx/iceoryx2/issues/1891) Move the tunnel crates out of `iceoryx2-services/` into a top-level directory
 * [#1910](https://github.com/eclipse-iceoryx/iceoryx2/issues/1910) Add a `UniqueIdGenerator` trait to allow exchangeable `UniqueId` implementations
 * [#1911](https://github.com/eclipse-iceoryx/iceoryx2/issues/1911) Add a concept for a `Bag` to track resource owners
 * [#1928](https://github.com/eclipse-iceoryx/iceoryx2/issues/1928) Make Windows platform abstraction use the `libc` crate instead of `bindgen`
 * [#1929](https://github.com/eclipse-iceoryx/iceoryx2/issues/1929) Make macOS platform abstraction use the `libc` crate instead of `bindgen`
 * [#1930](https://github.com/eclipse-iceoryx/iceoryx2/issues/1930) Make FreeBSD platform abstraction use the `libc` crate instead of `bindgen`
 * [#1931](https://github.com/eclipse-iceoryx/iceoryx2/issues/1931) Use ANSI escape sequences in iceoryx2-cli
-* [#1942](https://github.com/eclipse-iceoryx/iceoryx2/issues/1942) Split implementation of gateway testing backend into modules
-* [#1949](https://github.com/eclipse-iceoryx/iceoryx2/issues/1949) Take `&mut self` in gateway Discovery trait
 * [#1955](https://github.com/eclipse-iceoryx/iceoryx2/issues/1955) Remove `as_mut_bytes` and `deref_mut` from the `String` API in iceoryx2-bb-container
-* [#1977](https://github.com/eclipse-iceoryx/iceoryx2/issues/1977) Refactor architecture for gateways and tunnels into new `iceoryx2-link` layer
+* [#1977](https://github.com/eclipse-iceoryx/iceoryx2/issues/1977) Restructure the tunnel into the link, with tunnels and gateways as its backends

 ### Workflow